bowser-2077/Brown-Launcher/readme.md

 ### Is there viruses?

-Since brown launcher is open source, you can check the sourcecode and compile it by yourself, I am not like TLauncher :)
+Since brown launcher is open source, you can check the sourcecode and compile it by yourself, I am not like TLauncher wich is closed source :)

 ### How to update?